8 Steps When Starting Work With a New VA

 7. Talk about pay

-This is one of the first things you need to discuss with your worker, even before you hire them.
-I recommend you should start them off on the lower end and then quickly raise the pay after a few months (that is, if they’re doing a good job).
-Pay them weekly for the first two months and then every month afterward.
+I recommend starting them on the lower end of the pay range, then increasing it after a few months if they’re doing well.
+Pay weekly for the first two months, then switch to monthly.
 Remind your VA to send invoices on time if they want to be paid on time.

 8. Expect some turnover